smartQuiz/smart-quiz/user-scenarios.md

-As someone who is achievement-driven, ryan wants a score so he can see how she's doing.
+As someone who is achievement-driven, ryan wants a score so he can see how he's doing.

 As someone who is likes to compete, samy wants a leader board so she can see how she compares to others.